-What Is Quora & Why Should You Care?
+What Is Quora & How It Works

 Just as you can’t stuff a dollar into a charity collection box and buy yourself goodwill and authenticity, a company can’t one-off their campaign to build popularity, goodwill, and friend-to-friend recommendations.

-The more a company participates the more they are likely to cross over to authenticity and become seen as the “good guys” or the “good girls.”
+The more a company participates, the more they will cross over to authenticity and become seen as the “good guys” or the “good girls.”

 Piggyback Rankings